Analogue Quantum Simulation with Fixed-Frequency Transmon Qubits

-While the focus of this work is on the evaluation of analogue quantum simulations on FF qubits, TLS coupling has been identified as a key source of decoherence in superconducting platforms~\cite{muller2011simulating}, and so a focus on addressing this problem could have wide-reaching implications beyond this application.
+While the focus of this work is on evaluating FF qubits as a platform for analogue quantum simulation, this particular error could have a significant impact on gate-based computation as well.
+TLS coupling has been identified as a key source of decoherence in superconducting platforms~\cite{muller2011simulating}, and so a focus on addressing this problem could have wide-reaching implications beyond analogue simulation.

-Even without improvements, a limited number of quantum simulations could be implemented on this platform.
-For example, the floor on the implementable drive pulse amplitudes could be interpreted as a minimum disorder term for analogue simulations.
-For drives considered here, the minimum disorder would correspond to approximately one third of the $Z_iX_j$ interaction strength, although the precise value varies from qubit to qubit.
-In such a simulation, the Hamiltonian would have to be characterized prior to every set of experiments, and every experiment would correspond to a different disorder realization.

-The focus of this work has been on the impact of cross resonance errors in the context of analogue quantum simulation, but these results could also impact gate-based quantum computation schemes based on the cross-resonance interaction.
-For example, one could combine the calibration techniques presented here with rotary echo pulses~\cite{sundaresan2020reducing}, which leave the desired $Z_iX_j$ interaction unchanged but refocus out the disorder terms.
-Other approaches, such as the use of two simultaneous cross-resonance pulses to produce a ``cross-cross resonance'' gate~\cite{heya2021cross} or efficient circuit transpilation techniques~\cite{earnest2021pulse} could also benefit from the analysis presented here.
-Similarly, the approach to analogue quantum simulation presented here could potentially benefit from incorporating these gate-based techniques.